-When an object literal is contextually typed by a type that includes a string index signature of type T, the resulting type of the object literal includes a string index signature with the widened form of the best common type of the contextual type T and the types of the properties declared in the object literal.
-Likewise, when an object literal is contextually typed by a type that includes a numeric index signature of type T, the resulting type of the object literal includes a numeric index signature of type T, the resulting type of the object literal includes a numeric index signature with the widened form of the best common type of the contextual type T and the types of the numerically named properties (section 3.7.4) declared in the object literal.
+When an object literal is contextually typed by a type that includes a string index signature, the resulting type of the object literal includes a string index signature with the union type of the types of the properties declared in the object literal, or the Undefined type if the object literal is empty.
+Likewise, when an object literal is contextually typed by a type that includes a numeric index signature, the resulting type of the object literal includes a numeric index signature with the union type of the numerically of the object literal includes a numeric index signature with the union type of the types of the numerically of the object literal includes a numeric index signature with the union type of the types of the numerically of the object literal includes a numeric index signature with the union type of the types of the numerically of the numerical of the num named properties (section 3.78.4) declared in the object literal, or the Undefined type if the object literal declares no numerically named properties.